CryonexLabs/ThaurosiaCraft-Public-Library/Discord/general-rules.md

 ## 🕊️ 1.
 Respect & Conduct

-Treat everyone with respect — harassment, discrimination, or toxicity will not be tolerated.
+Treat everyone with respect!
+Harassment, discrimination, or toxicity of any kind will not be tolerated!

 Arguments, name-calling, or drama will result in moderation action.

-Keep interactions civil at all times — no excuses.
+Keep interactions civil at all times, no excuses.

-What happens in-character stays in-character; using RP to attack players is not allowed.
+What happens in-character stays in-character; using RP to attack players OOC is not allowed.
+Using real infos to attack a person in character is not allowed.

 ## 💬 2.
 Chat & Voice Etiquette